allenrahbar/portfolio-project-one/README.md

 ![Contact me](assets/readme-images/contact-me.png)

 - __Footer__
 - The footer has 4 fontawesome icons for my Github, LinkedIn, Gmail, and a link to download my CV.
 The footer is fixed on every page of the website for the user to always have accessibility to the links.
 All links will open in a new tab except the download button which will download the CV to the users default downloads folder.
+If you click on the download button on mobile devices it will open the PDF on the same page.
 Opacity was added so the page isn't covered.
 ![Footer](assets/readme-images/footer.png)

 - __Favicon__